The First & Only Leadership Rule Video Training

 - are unethical and lack integrity

 - treat them poorly in terms of respect, compassion, kindness

 - fail to deal with problems in a fair or timely manner

 The First Rule of Leadership Defined

 The above traits fan the flames of employee fears, dissatisfaction and discontentment which decreases employee performances across the board.
 The first rule of leadership for any supervisor, manager and executive is that “It isn’t about you.”
 Rare are the leaders who make the time to understand, listen, empathize, and act on the needs or issues of their teams and other constituents.
-These leaders know that when their team wins, they win.
+These Servant Leaders know that when their team wins, they win.
 So they empower the team, clear away obstacles, encourage and train them, and support them in any positive way they can.
 They create trust.

 Most importantly, Nelson Mandela said, “A good leader can engage in a debate frankly and thoroughly, knowing that at the end he and the other side must be closer, and thus emerge stronger.
 You don’t have that idea when you are arrogant, superficial, and uninformed.”
 And that’s the big problem isn’t it?

 By the way, do you want to elevate your performance as a leader?
 If so, check out this complimentary eBook: Coaching for Results.

 Finally, do you want a proven game-plan for your management career success?
 If so, check out Rick’s Superstar Leadership book.